stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-  Before this, Ward had been content to let his romancing about old Joseph Curwen remain in the idle stage; but having discovered his own relationship to this apparently &ldquo;hushed-up&rdquo; character, he proceeded to hunt out as systematically as possible whatever he might find concerning him.
+  Before this, Ward had been content to let his romancing about old Joseph Curwen remain in the idle stage; but having discovered his own relationship to this apparently "hushed-up " character, he proceeded to hunt out as systematically as possible whatever he might find concerning him.
 In this excited quest he eventually succeeded beyond his highest expectations; for old letters, diaries, and sheaves of unpublished memoirs in cobwebbed Providence garrets and elsewhere yielded many illuminating passages which their writers had not thought it worth their while to destroy.
-One important sidelight came from a point as remote as New York, where some Rhode Island colonial correspondence was stored in the Museum at Fraunces&rsquo; Tavern.
+One important sidelight came from a point as remote as New York, where some Rhode Island colonial correspondence was stored in the Museum at Fraunces' Tavern.
-The really crucial thing, though, and what in Dr. Willett&rsquo;s opinion formed the definite source of Ward&rsquo;s undoing, was the matter found in August 1919 behind the panelling of the crumbling house in Olney Court.
+The really crucial thing, though, and what in Dr. Willett's opinion formed the definite source of Ward's undoing, was the matter found in August 1919 behind the panelling of the crumbling house in Olney Court.
 It was that, beyond a doubt, which opened up those black vistas whose end was deeper than the pit.